seg-leonelsanches/leos-music-shop-flutter/README.md

 ## Motivation

 At Segment there are well-known examples of mobile app examples using, for instance, React Native, but none in Flutter.

+This follows the same principles of the other "Music Shop" apps: implementing a fictional store that sells musical instruments, but using different technologies to be tested with Segment.